ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Etiology and risk factors

-• the most common etiology of stroke in young adults is a cryptogenic stroke (20-40%) and cardioembolic stroke Etiology of juvenile strokes (Smajlović, 2015) [Smajlović, 2015]
+• the most common etiology of stroke in young adults is cryptogenic stroke (20-40%) and cardioembolic stroke Etiology of juvenile strokes (Smajlović, 2015) [Smajlović, 2015]

 • in young patients with carotid artery occlusion or stenosis, exclude dissection and vasculitis